snakesonabrain/groundhog/JOSS/paper.md

 Because geotechnical functions can return multiple outputs (e.g. intermediate calculation results), the output of `Groundhog` functions are Python dictionaries.
 The users can select the relevant outputs for their calculations by addressing the appropriate dictionary key. `Groundhog` functions are also unit-tested to ensure they return the expected results.

 In addition to geotechnical functions, selected geotechnical workflows are encoded in an object-oriented manner.
 Processing of data from the cone penetration test (CPT) and the standard penetration tests (SPT) is a recurring task and the steps in the processing workflow are implemented in the `PCPTProcessing` and `SPTProcessing` classes respectively.
-The manipulation of stratigraphic profiles describing the various layers in the subsoil, is made possible with the `SoilProfile` class.
+The manipulation of stratigraphic profiles, which describe the various layers in the subsoil, is made possible with the `SoilProfile` class.
 Soil parameter visualisation and interactive parameter selection is made possible in the `LogPlot` class (using the `Plotly` [@plotly] plotting backend) and the `LogPlotMatplotlib` class (using `Matplotlib` [@Hunter:2007] as plotting backend).

-The package implements various methods for basic foundation design taught in undergraduate and graduate course (e.g. shallow foundation capacity on sand and clay, axial pile resistance in sand clay, one-dimensional consolidation).
+The package implements various methods for basic foundation design taught in undergraduate and graduate courses (e.g. shallow foundation capacity on sand and clay, axial pile resistance in sand clay, one-dimensional consolidation).

 `Groundhog` is under continuous development and allows the geotechnical community to focus on a single robust and well-documented set of calculation tools.